kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 tricky little way you might screw things up
 (
-so we create a new promise we add our code inside that promise and then we have it resolved to that value when done
+so we create a new `Promise` we add our code inside that `Promise` and then we have it resolved to that value when done

-so you might think that because we're wrapping this in a promise that we're going to execute this off the main thread
+so you might think that because we're wrapping this in a `Promise` that we're going to execute this off the main thread

-but the actual creation of the promise and that big while loop is still happening on the main thread, it's only the resolving of the value that happens as a micro task;
+but the actual creation of the
+`Promise` and that big while loop is still happening on the main thread, it's only the resolving of the value that happens as a micro task;